unixpickle/statushub/README.md

 First, you must have [Go installed and configured](https://golang.org/doc/install).
 You should also have `$GOPATH/bin` added to your shell's path.

-To download StatusHub with Go, do the following:
+To download StatusHub, do the following:

 ```
 $ go get -u github.com/unixpickle/statushub/...
 ```

-Now, you can run a StatusHub server like so:
+Now you can run a StatusHub server like so:

 ```
 $ sh-server -port=8080